 The first public place at the hotel you will visit is the lobby.
 The lobby is rather small and just has a few seating options near the windows.
 The lobby has also an open staircase to the first floor.
 Right at the top to your left is the Moonraker Restaurant.
 Hotel guests will get 10% off and can do room charge.
 Up the stairs to your right and all the way down the short hallway is the business center.
 You need your room key to access the business center.
 It has workstations, printer and a stand with some tourist information.

-Pool and whirlpool are just a few steps away from the fitness center on the opposite side of the hallway.
+The pool and whirlpool are just a few steps away from the fitness center on the opposite side of the hallway.
 Both of them are located outside and can be accessed by one of two doors.
 Be aware that you need your room key to reenter.
 If you lose it or forget to bring it you are in a pretty bad position.
-The area is basically on a balcony and can only be accessed by this two doors leading to the hallway.
+The area is basically on a balcony and can only be accessed by these two doors leading to the hallway.
 But without a room key, you won’t have any luck.
 So be prepared.

 These are pretty much the onsite public spaces which you might want to visit during your stay.
 However, there are some nice trails right behind the hotel.
 Leading up the small hills which give you a good view of the hotel and ocean.
 Perfect for a walk in the evening to watch the sunset.
 Also, the beach is right in front of the hotel and can’t be missed.
-This is also a good spot to watch the sunset if you don’t have a room facing the oceanfront directly or don’t want to have the walkway between beach and hotel in your photos.
+This is also a good spot to watch the sunset if you don’t have a room facing the oceanfront directly or don’t want to have the walkway between the beach and hotel in your photos.

 I really liked the trails and somebody put a small labyrinth of stones up there.
 If you can, go and check it out.
 To get there without passing the little stream which runs to the beach.
-Go to the beach parking lot and at the opposite side of the beach starts a paved trail.
+Go to the beach parking lot and on the opposite side of the beach starts a paved trail.
 Follow it until you can walk left onto a primitive trail.
 From here there are many ways to the top.
 They are probably equally difficult and also timewise they are pretty much the same.

 From May 1st until December 21st Pacifica has a Farmers Market every Wednesday day from 2:30 p.m. to 6:30 p.m.
 It is a small market but you can get some local foods and meet people.

 The Moonraker restaurant is open every day for breakfast, lunch, and dinner and on Sunday they offer brunch.
 The breakfast was good but I preferred “Breakers” right next door.
 This little restaurant is very popular and on a weekend you should get there as early as possible.
 Between 9 a.m. and 10 a.m., the first lines start to form outside.
 Breakers is literally right next door.
-You just walk out the lobby and a couple of feet up the street and its right there to your left.
+You just walk out the lobby and a couple of feet up the street and it’s right there to your left.
 They open at the same time as Moonraker but they have an extensive breakfast menu.
 You can have breakfast here until 3 p.m. and that’s when they close.

 Moonraker has some good offers for dinner but I found myself more at Rock’n Rob’s Famous Burgers at the Rockaway Beach Plaza.
 This little plaza is next to the hotel on Dondee St. The burgers here are great and they have a good selection and even a build your own option.
 These are basically my favorite food options and preferred them more than Moonraker.
 But everyone has a different taste.